Azure/azure-docs-powershell-aip/Azure Information Protection/PurviewInformationProtection/Get-ScanStatus.md

 ....
 ```

-The output shows further details about the scan currently running, including the number of scanned, failed, classified, and labeled files, as well as the number of bytes scanned.
+The output shows further details about the scan currently running, including the number of scanned, failed, classified, and labeled files, and the number of bytes scanned.

 ## INPUTS